Scarlet macaw: Genetics

 In May 2013, it was announced that a team of scientists, led by Dr. Christopher M. Seabury and Dr. Ian Tizard of Texas A&M University had sequenced the complete genome of the scarlet macaw.
 Based on this genome, species-specific microsatellite genetic markers were developed to aid genetic studies throughout the range of the species.
 These genetic markers were later validated on the trace amount of DNA acquired from feathers, and applied to study red-and-green macaws in a tropical landscape where DNA can degrade very quickly.
-These markers were proved to be useful to study their population genetics and identification of individuals in the landscape of the Peruvian Amazon.
+These markers were proven to be useful to study their population genetics and identification of individuals in the landscape of the Peruvian Amazon.

 Description

 It is about 84 cm long, of which more than half is the pointed, graduated tail typical of all macaws, though the scarlet macaw has a larger percentage of tail than the other large macaws.
 The average weight is about 1 kg.
 The plumage is mostly scarlet, but the rump and tail-covert feathers are light blue, the greater upper wing coverts are yellow, the upper sides of the flight feathers of the wings are dark blue as are the ends of the tail feathers, and the undersides of the wing and tail flight feathers are dark red with metallic gold iridescence.
 Some individuals may have green in the wings.
+The Central American subspecies is larger and averages 89 cm or (35 in) in length.

 There is bare white skin around the eye and from there to the bill.
 Tiny white feathers are contained on the face patch.
 The upper mandible is mostly pale horn in color and the lower is black.
 Juveniles have dark eyes; adults have light yellow eyes.

 It is frequently confused with the slightly larger green-winged macaw, which has more distinct red lines in the face and no yellow in the wing.

 Scarlet macaws make very loud, high and sometimes low-pitched, throaty squawks, squeaks and screams designed to carry many kilometers to call for their groups.

 The scarlet macaw can live up to 75 or even 90 years in captivity, although a more typical lifespan is 40 to 50 years.

 Behavior

 A typical sighting is of a single bird or a pair flying above the forest canopy, though in some areas flocks can be seen.
+Field observations in Costa Rica found that scarlet macaws spend nearly all their time high in the forest canopy, usually more than 10 m above the ground, and are rarely seen near or on the ground, likely to reduce predation risk and because most of their food sources occur in the canopy.
 They often gather at clay licks.
 Scarlet macaws communicate primarily through raucous honks; however, vocal communication is highly variable, and captive macaws are known to be adept mimics of human speech.